aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/05-updating-versions.md

 ---
-title: How to update an Upgradeable Plugin
+title: How to upgrade an Upgradeable Plugin
 ---

-## How to update an Upgradeable Plugin
+## How to upgrade an Upgradeable Plugin

 Updating an Upgradeable plugin means we want to direct the implementation of our functionality to a new build, rather than the existing one.